Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Read_Object.md

 IDs generated in the App setup process via Benchling:
 Client_ID
 Client_Secret

+Please reach out to Ganymede for configuration assistance.
 ## User-Defined Python
 Reads Benchling data based on input parameter.
 This node should be used in conjunction with the Input_Param node.